hoholee12/algorithm-study/1DivideAndConquer/2QuickSort/README.md

 that means its always looking at different areas of the memory. nono not good very bad situation for caching.

-meanwhile, QuickSort sorts before dividing into subproblems. while memory is cached, you dive into subproblems. they at least share the same memory area in a 1/4 chance.
+meanwhile, QuickSort sorts before dividing into subproblems. while memory is partially sorted, you dive into subproblems. they at least share the same memory area in a 1/4 chance.

-so cache misses are much less likely to happen frequently than MergeSort.
+so you'll be sorting with more cache time, and cache misses are much less likely to happen than MergeSort.